 These technologies demonstrate the potential for increased access to mobile phones to provide new work opportunities and new information sources.
-The proliferation of such schemes could thus lead to divisions between those with access and control of mobile phones and those without, causing a disruption to the ways in which one connects to and organises around work opportunities.
+The proliferation of such schemes could thus lead to divisions between those with access and control of mobile

 The article highlights that the success of such technologies is dependent upon the appropriateness of the platform used - in this case, SMS messaging - as this is low-cost, operates on all levels of mobile network systems and can be used in local languages.